 The media object is an OOCSS module that consists of an image to the left and related content to the right.
-First coined by Nicole Sullivan, the media object was introduced so us CSS devs could abstract this common design pattern into reusable blocks of code that are flexible enough to accommodate many different content types in the right hand column.
+First coined by Nicole Sullivan, the media object was introduced so developers could abstract this common design pattern into reusable blocks of code that are flexible enough to accommodate many different content types in the right hand column.

 Room for improvement on mobile?